mrismanaziz/Reforestation/README.md

-## What did the ocean say to the beach?
-Thanks for all the sediment.
+## What did the 0 say to the 8?
+Nice belt.